InnerSourceCommons/managing-innersource-projects/introduction/framework.md

 By adopting InnerSource methodology and principles, organizations get:

--   Effective resources management, with better code/knowledge reuse and cost sharing accross the different units
+-   Effective resources management, with better code/knowledge reuse and cost sharing across the different units

 -   Faster technology innovations/improvements, since the code is developed collaboratively and transparently by interested people and